remix-run/remix/docs/tutorials/blog.md

 ## Actions

-We're gonna get serious now.
+We're going to get serious now.
 Let's build a form to create a new post in our new "new" route.

 💿 Add a form to the new route